Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, but the description adds significant value: it clarifies that 'since' accepts ISO dates or relative shorthand with examples ('7d', '30d', '1m', '1y'), explains that 'value' can be a ticker or CIK, and specifies that 'type' is currently limited to 'company'.
-This goes well beyond the schema.
+Schema coverage is 100% with descriptions, but the description adds significant extra meaning: 'since' accepts ISO date or relative shorthand with examples, 'value' supports both ticker and CIK, 'type' is limited to 'company'.
+This clarifies usage beyond the schema alone.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.